karthi07/leetcode_75_python/README.md

 1. right side view of tree
   - use queue with node and level, and maintain previous_level. while traversing if not level != previous_level and add to res, add right to queue before left
+2. max level sum
+  - with queue, maintain maxsum, res, inside while queue: loop through all element [which is the current level]. calc maxSum and currSum